-Getting your ads on the big screen without the big price tag, engaging with millennials and cord-cutters, and testing out creative messaging before TV buys are just the tip of the iceberg when it comes to reasons why the latest video advertising trend is quickly surpassing traditional TV advertising.
+Getting your ads on the big screen without the big price tag, reaching cord-cutters and highly engaged views, and mixing up your marketing mix are just the tip of the iceberg when it comes to reasons why connected TV advertising is quickly growing in adoption.

 What is connected TV advertising?

-Connected TV (CTV), also referred to as over-the-top (OTT), is ads that can be placed on any TV or device that can be connected to the internet and access content beyond what is available via the normal offering from a cable provider.
-CTV includes ads bought programmatically and shown on computer/mobile streaming, or over-the-top (OTT) devices.
+Connected TV (CTV), also referred to as over-the-top (OTT), is ads that can be placed on any TV or device that can be connected to the internet and access video streaming content beyond what is available via the normal offering from a cable provider.
+CTV includes ads bought programmatically and shown on consoles, computer/mobile streaming, gaming devices, over-the-top (OTT), or Smart TVs.

-- Connected TV (CTV) refers to streaming TV over the internet on any device including mobile devices, tablets, and computers.
+- Connected TV (CTV) refers to streaming TV content over the internet on any device including mobile devices, tablets, and computers.

 - Connected TV—especially at this point in time—is being bought and sold programmatically.

 - Connected tv advertising allows you to show ads on Roku, SlingTV, Direct TV OnDemand, and other premium content providers to reach cord-cutting households.

 How does connected TV advertising work?

 CTV advertising is a form of private marketplace (PMP) deal.
 The programmatic media buying ecosystem operates with multiple levels of auctions, with each level of the “waterfall” holding its own parameters for price and access.
 The private marketplace inventory sale sits just one auction level above the open exchange but affords marketers the chance to access specific placements in an auction of fewer bidders, making win rates higher.